dagger/dagger/docs/current/partials/_install-cli.md

 Invoke-WebRequest -UseBasicParsing -Uri https://dl.dagger.io/dagger/install.ps1 | Invoke-Expression
 ```

-If you want to install dagger to a different location, pass in a location to the script with the `-InstallPath` parameter.
+If you want to install Dagger to a different location, pass in a location to the script with the `-InstallPath` parameter.

 ```Powershell
 $script = Invoke-WebRequest -UseBasicParsing -Uri https://dl.dagger.io/dagger/install.ps1